sdcondon/FlUnit/docs/extended-usage-guidance.md

 No in-depth docs just yet, but there follow some general notes that go beyond the introductory guidance.

+## Configuration

+If VSTest is being used, FlUnit test configuration can be provided in a "FlUnit" element in the .runsettings file.
+See the [annotated example](../src/Example.TestProject/.runsettings) in the example test project.

 ## Patterns

 Here are a few patterns that may prove useful when using FlUnit.